signalfx/splunk-otel-collector/deployments/ansible/roles/collector/README.md

 #### Windows Proxy

-The collector installation on Windows relies on [win_get_url](https://docs.ansible.com/ansible/latest/collections/ansible/windows/win_get_url_module.html) which allows setting up a proxy to download the collector binaries.
+The collector and fluentd installation on Windows relies on [win_get_url](https://docs.ansible.com/ansible/latest/collections/ansible/windows/win_get_url_module.html) which allows setting up a proxy to download the collector binaries.

 - `win_proxy_url` (Windows only): An explicit proxy to use for the request.
 By default, the request will use the IE defined proxy unless `win_use_proxy` is set to `no`. (**default:** ``)